Are you looking for a quick and simple way to set up WooCommerce Google Analytics?

 Now, the table shows total purchases and revenue by traffic channel.

 You can now easily track the performance of your WooCommerce store in Google Analytics.
 Using the data, you’ll know which products to promote more, how to create personalized marketing campaigns, and better understand your customers.

-We hope that you liked our guide on how to set up Google Analytics for WooCommerce the right way.
-You can also go through our guide on WooCommerce conversion tracking.
+We hope that you liked our guide on how to set up WooCommerce Google Analytics the right way.